mookerzhou/cooking_journal/_posts/salads/2020-03-29-preserved-lemon-bean-salad.md

 Ingredients:
 * 1 pound Rancho Gordo (or other) dried scarlet runner beans.
 You can substitute other beans here, but you're looking for something meaty and substantial.
-* two or three preserved lemons and some preserved lemon juice
+* two or three preserved lemons and some preserved lemon juice.
+Preserved lemons are super easy to make at home, so if you're reading this in winter, I encourage you to try!
+They last for years in the fridge.
 * olive oil
 * salt
 * celery (optional)